gagbo/iwlib/readme.md

 ## Using cabal-install

-Xmobar is available from [Hackage], and you can install it using `cabal-install`:
+iwlib is available from [Hackage], and you can install it using `cabal-install`:

         cabal install iwlib

 ## From source

-If you don't have `cabal-install` installed, you can get xmobar's source code in a variety of ways:
+If you don't have `cabal-install` installed, you can get iwlib's source code in a variety of ways:

   - From [Hackage].
 Just download the latest release from xmobar's